metadatacenter/spreadsheet-validator-docs/cedar-manual/build-templates.md

 5. To share the template, select "Visit Open View" and copy the URL provided.

 By enabling these features, your template will be accessible to a broader audience.

+## 6. Disemminate the Template

+### Embeddable

+### Excel Spreadsheet (Under construction)

+Another way to distribute CEDAR templates is through spreadsheets.
+However, this method is only feasible if the template has a simple, flat structure without nested elements.
+Spreadsheets offer several advantages: first, they are widely used, and their user-friendly interface makes data entry intuitive; second, they are highly versatile, allowing easy copying and distribution; third, they support bulk editing, making them ideal for adding large metadata records efficiently.

+To convert a CEDAR template into an Excel spreadsheet, use the "Download Excel" option in the menu.
+If this option is unavailable, it means your template does not meet the criteria of having a simple, flat structure.
+You may need to restructure the template to enable this functionality.
+Once selected, the action will immediately generate an Excel file that is automatically downloaded.

 ## Related Topics